playframework/play-meta/releasing/lagom.md

 Send a link to the release blog post around internally...

-* Slack #applied-play and share the post into #general
+* Slack #applied-play and share the post into #eng
 * Email eng-updates

 ...and publicly